thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 ## Objectives

-- Explain what user authentication is
+- Explain what authentication is.
-- Explain why is user authentication important
+- Explain why is authentication important.
-- Use bcrypt to authenticate a user
+- Use bcrypt to authenticate a user.
-- Explain what a cookie is
 - Explain what a session is
 - Add routes to authenticate a user
-- Create express middleware to detect whether user is authenticated
+- Create Express middleware to authorize a user.

-## What's user authentication?
+## What's authentication?

-**User authentication** is the process of confirming the identity of a user.
+**Authentication** is the process of confirming the identity of a user.
 When a user logs into a web application, he or she is attempting to authenticate.
 To confirm his or her identity, unique personal identification, like a username or email address, and a password must be provided.
 If the information provided during login matches the information previously provided during registration, the user is authenticated.

 However, it's not quite as simple as that.
 As you've seen, only hashed passwords are stored in the database during registration.
 To verify whether a login password is correct, it too must be run through the same cryptographic hash function as the registration password.
 Only if the two hashed passwords are equivalent is the user authenticated.